bmw-ece-ntust/multimedia-wireless-network/Study notes A1.md

 A report is where you present your investigation and analysis of information or an issue, recommending actions and making proposals.

 **How to writte a report?**
 Keep the reader in mind.
-Has to be clear, concise and accurate, and uses a recognisable structure.
+Has to be clear, concise and accurate, and uses a recognizable structure.
 Structure can include: a title page, an executive summary, a contents page, an introduction, terms of reference, procedure, findings, conclusions, recommendations, references/bibliography, appendices.